 Built-in 1907, the Sheraton started life as a trawler but was later moored on the Lincolnshire side of The Wash to be used as a target ship.
 In 1947 she broke free from her mooring in a gale and drifted on to the beach at Hunstanton.
 The ship was sold to scrap dealers and now only a section of the hull remains.

-I hope you have enjoyed taking a look at more of our Wonderful Wrecks.
+I hope you have enjoyed taking a look at more of Britain’s Wonderful Wrecks.
 Unfortunately, I think I have now run out of wreck images so if you know of others in photogenic locations please feel free to let me know so I can include them in a future photo trip.